spbail/git-intro-workshop/workflows/w_1b_branches.md

  ```

 ## Step 8:  look at files on working branch (on GitHub)
-**Note:**  we are on GitHub in browser
+- go to repo on GitHub
-- go to repo
+- toggle "Branch" dropdown to find our working branch
-- may want to toggle "Branch"
+- confirm that new file is there!

 ## Step 9:  submit pull request (on GitHub)
 Go to GitHub and refresh your browser.